-Tearing a piece of bread, Graybard pointed it toward Dali.
+Taking a slice of bread, Graybard pointed it toward Dali.
 “I couldn’t work for Luka anymore.
 He’s unstable.
 I ran across the Evermore brothers who wanted to travel to Bon Abbi.
-I made sure they made it here, safe, and secure.”
+I decided to travel with them and keep the boys safe from Casselberry.”

-Pushing her plate away, Dali slid her hand toward Graybard.
-“Tell me truly.
+Pushing her meal plank away, Dali slid her hand near Graybard.
+“Tell me, truly.
 Eva Marie is in danger, isn’t she?”

-Graybard wiped his hand on a linen towel before placing his hand on top of Dali’s.
+Graybard marveled at how quickly Dali adapted to the new name.
+He wiped his hand on a linen towel before placing his hand on top of Dali’s.
 “She’s in grave danger.
 That’s why we are still here.”

 “Then, I will stop worrying.
 You are here to protect Eva Marie.
 I’m on the Council of Seven, as you know.
 You will have our full support.”

 Dali beamed at the seasoned warrior.
 Graybard couldn’t help his response.
 “My dear, Dali.
-I have pledged my support for Eva Marie.
-No harm shall befall her as long as I am here.”
+I have already pledged my support for Eva Marie.
+No harm will befall her as long as I am here.”

 “Well, I must go and help Nevaeh.
 There are more people here than she can serve by herself.”

 Pulling her hand away, she stood up.
 Graybard started to rise but sat back down at Dali’s insistence.
 “I will be there in the morning to greet Luka Dey when he arrives.
 Will you be there?”

 He rubbed the side of his beard, then shook his head.
 “No, I need to keep my distance.
 Luka cannot find me in Bon Abbi.”